RDS-DeePC: Robust Data Selection for Data-Enabled Predictive Control via Sensitivity Score: Preliminaries

 \subsection{Willems' Fundamental Lemma}

-The theoretical foundation of DeePC is Willems' fundamental lemma \cite{willems2005note}, which has seen renewed interest in the data-driven control community \cite{markovsky2021behavioral}:
+DeePC rests on the theoretical foundation of Willems' fundamental lemma \citep{willems2005note}, which has attracted renewed interest in the data-driven control community \citep{markovsky2021behavioral}:

-\begin{lemma}[Willems et al., 2005] Consider an LTI system \eqref{eq:lti_system} of order $n$.
+\begin{lem}[Willems et al., 2005] Consider an LTI system \eqref{eq:lti_system} of order $n$.
 If the input sequence $\{u_1, \ldots, u_{N_d}\}$ is persistently exciting of order $L + n$, then any valid length-$L$ input-output trajectory $(\bar{u}, \bar{y})$ of the system can be expressed as: